Arthur Griffith-Boscawen: Biography

+Sir Arthur was born at Trevalyn Hall, Denbighshire, into a distinguished family of Welsh, Cornish, and Scottish lineage.
+He had an elder brother, Boscawen Trevor, and two sisters, Helen Evelyn Trevor (who married Brig.-Gen. Hugh Archdale) and Alice Catherine Trevor.
+His mother, Helen Sophia Duff (1834–1930), was the eldest daughter of Admiral Norwich Duff.
+Her grandfather George Duff was killed at the Battle of Trafalgar.
+His father, Captain Boscawen Trevor Griffith, served with the 23rd Welsh Fusiliers and saw action during the Crimean War; he was also chairman of the Denbighshire Court of Quarter Sessions for many years.
+The captain was the only son of Thomas Griffith and his second wife, Elizabeth Mary Boscawen, the daughter of Lt.-Gen. Hon.
+George Boscawen, who was the fourth son of Viscount Falmouth.
+In 1875, the family assumed the additional surname of Boscawen when Elizabeth died.

-Griffith-Boscawen was born in Trefalyn, Denbighshire, son of Captain Boscawen Trevor Griffith, of the 23rd Welsh Fusiliers who assumed the additional surname of Boscawen in 1875 when his mother died.
-He was educated at Rugby School and Queen's College, Oxford.
+Sir Arthur was educated at Rugby School and Queen's College, Oxford.

-In 1892 he was elected Member of Parliament for Tonbridge in Kent, a county for which he became JP in 1896.
+In 1892, he was elected Member of Parliament for Tonbridge in Kent, a county for which he became JP in 1896.
 Salisbury, whom he accused of ignoring 90% of MPs, appointed him private secretary to Chancellor of the Exchequer Michael Hicks-Beach in 1895, a job he held before becoming Parliamentary Charity Commissioner in 1900, serving until 1905.
 Griffith-Boscawen may have been influential in helping to choose Alfred Milner as the new Governor of Cape Colony.
 The aged Lord Rosmead was retiring, leaving the government, and Chamberlain in particular desperate to find a replacement.
 The choice of Milner, a brilliant Oxford scholar, was universally acclaimed in parliament as a shrewd option; the candidate was warmly praised for his courage in coming forward during the Jameson Raid crisis.

 Griffith-Boscawen lost his Tonbridge seat in the 1906 general election.
 He unsuccessfully contested East Denbighshire at a by-election in August that year, and Dudley, Worcestershire at the first general election held in 1910, before being returned for the latter seat later that year.
 He also sat as a member of the London County Council from 1910 to 1913; he was knighted in 1911.

 Griffith-Boscawen had a special interest in working class housing throughout his career.
 He was a Tariff Reformer who admired Joseph Chamberlain because he became a very influential Conservative even though he was not from an aristocratic background.
 He carved out a niche for himself as a parliamentary Churchman and strongly opposed moves to disestablish the Welsh Church; following its disestablishment and the end of his parliamentary career, he chaired the Welsh Church Commissioners from 1923 to 1945.